inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Intermediate data set HARmean
 =============================

 The resulting intermediate data set, called HARmean, contains 10,299 observations of 89 variables, including a “DataType” factor variable.
-See the section below for a list of the remaining variables.
-Each observation records the measured or derived data collected from the embedded accelerometer and gyroscope in a subject’s Samsung Galaxy S II smartphone.
-Measurement units are the same as those in the Experimental Data section described above.
+See the section below for a list of these variables.
+Each row consists of one observation containing processed data collected from the embedded accelerometer and gyroscope in a subject’s Samsung Galaxy S II smartphone.

-If desired, the run_analysis.R script provides optional (commented out) code to write the intermediate data set HARmean to file.
+The "run_analysis.R" script provides optional (commented out) code to write the intermediate data set HARmean to file if desired.

 Data set HARmeanByPair